 How to Revive a Dying Bonsai Tree—Solutions That Work

 Most new bonsai tree owners are not equipped to grow it.
-Oftentimes, they see the plant, think, "Wow, how cool!" and bring it home, knowing nothing about how to take care of it.
+Often, they see the plant, think, "Wow, how cool!" and bring it home, knowing nothing about how to take care of it.

 It's not difficult to grow a bonsai, but it does require that you understand the fundamentals about how to take care of them.
 You need to learn about bonsai if you want a happy, healthy plant.
 If you take the time to learn, your tree will bring you years of joy.